The Fell Pony Society

 The Society deals with the Registration of Ponies, applications for Membership and export matters, and produces two Magazines per year, lists of ponies for sale and a regular calendar of events.

-SOCIETY OFFICE CHANGE OF ADDRESS
+SOCIETY OFFICE ADDRESS

 Bank House, Boroughgate, Appleby, Cumbria CA16 6XF